 In the end, the only advantage to couples marrying in community of property is that it encourages a relationship of equality for both legal and financial matters.

-Hope is not lost for couples who married in community of property.
+Hope is not lost for couples in South Africa who married in community of property.
 Such couples who wish to change their matrimonial contract later on are able to do so.

 For legal advice on matrimonial regimes like community of property, or to change your current matrimonial regime, contact our attorneys at Van Deventer and Van Deventer Incorporated today.